This post may contain affiliate links. Please see our disclosure policy for more details.

 - In a medium bowl, combine gelatin and cold water in a bowl.
 Let it sit for 10 minutes.

-- In the meantime, blend mango and coconut milk.
+- In the meantime, blend mango and coconut cream.
 Add to a small saucepan and heat on medium heat the puree for 2 minutes until warmed

 - Pour into the gelatin mixture and whisk until thoroughly combined and smooth.